AN-Eriksson/MarkupConverter/README.md

 # Markup Converter

-A JavaScript library for converting markup formats.
+A JavaScript library for converting markup to HTML.

 ## Installation
 ```bash